 You put a lot of work into the modules you develop.
 Tracking their performance helps ensure that hard work isn’t wasted on courses that aren’t benefiting users and allowing people to learn the valuable skills you’re wanting to teach.

 You know what goes into the module development process, but how long does this process take?
-It varies from module to module, but as a benchmark, some eLearning developers estimate it can take as much as 184 hours of development for every hour of eLearning course.
+It varies from module to module, but as a benchmark, some eLearning developers estimate it can take as much as 184 hours of development for every hour of an eLearning course.
 An eLearning module is typically 10-15 minutes long, so it would take roughly 46 hours for a 15-minute module according to this research.

 To reduce the time needed to create a course, take advantage of tools that can speed up content creation.
 For example, Vyond can reduce the time and money needed to create videos for modules with drag-and-drop templates.
-If multiple team members are writing text for the module, use Google Docs to collaborate from any location.
+If multiple team members are writing the text for the module, use Google Docs to collaborate from any location.

 The development time for courses and modules can vary greatly depending on the content, the team involved, and the tools being used.
 Plan ahead and think about the requirements of your module, and you can come up with an estimate that helps you get things done in a timely manner.